-If your dog is recovering from injury or surgery, then your vet may have advised a few weeks of “crate rest”.
-Confinement to a crate or indoor dog pen helps prevent your dog from damaging him or herself by running about, jumping on and off furniture and using the stairs.
+Your vet may have advised a few weeks of ‘crate rest’ if your dog is recovering from injury or surgery.
+Confinement to a crate or indoor dog pen helps prevent your dog from damaging themselves by running about, jumping on and off furniture and using the stairs.

 This can be a challenging time for dog owners, so do read on for more information.
 A quick summary of helping your dog through the crate rest period is included on this page.
-For more detailed information, you can follow the clickable links, or use the menu on the right hand side of the page if it is visible on your device.
+For more detailed information, follow the clickable links.
 Advice is also available for dogs going through room rest.

 Above: This is a good-sized crate for a small terrier like Mac.
 He did well with this set-up, but some dogs would need a bed without raised edges.

-Your dog will be in the crate or dog pen for nearly 24 hours per day, perhaps for weeks at a time.
-This space will be your dog’s world for much of this time, so do take care to set it up comfortably.
+Your dog will be in their crate or pen for nearly 24 hours per day, perhaps for weeks at a time.
+This space will be their world for much of this time, so do take care to set it up comfortably.
 For general tips on keeping your dog comfortable during the recovery period, please click here.

 Above: Running, chasing and slick floors are too risky during recovery.